 However, the law allows us in certain circumstances, to take action to protect a child from abuse or neglect.
-This may involve calling a child protection conference to consider whether a child’s name needs to be included on Bracknell Forest Borough Council’s Child Protection Register.
+This may involve calling a child protection conference to consider whether a child needs to have a child protection plan.

 In exceptional circumstances the need to protect a child may include removing a child from their home for a short period of time or until the problems at home have been sorted out.
 Such a step can only be taken by Children’s Social Care with the prior consent of a Court or with the agreement of the parents.